St. James Episcopal Church (Wilmington, North Carolina)

 St. James Episcopal Church is a historic Episcopal church in the historic district of Wilmington, North Carolina.
-The church is part of the Episcopal Diocese of East Carolina and is the oldest church in the city of Wilmington.
+The church was originally chartered as part of the Church of England on November 27, 1729, and is one of the oldest continually active congregations in the state of North Carolina.
+St. James Parish is part of the Episcopal Diocese of East Carolina and is the oldest church in the city of Wilmington.
 It is a contributing building in the Wilmington Historic District.

 History

+In 1701, the General Assembly of the colony of Carolina divided the provinces into Parishes and provided for the support of the clergy of the Church of England.
+Due to the slow development of the Cape Fear region, it was not until November 1729 that the Assembly established St. James Parish: "From the Haul Over between Little and New River Inlett and the Southernmost Boundary of the Province shall be and is hereby appointed a Separate and District parish by the name of St. James..."

+The parishioners of St. James Parish worshipped in the New Hanover County Courthouse for over twenty years before the funds for the first building could be secured.
+The colonial church was finally open for worship in 1768.

-New York architect Henry C. Dudley (1813-1894) designed the truss roof in 1871 and the chancel and transept in 1885.
+For the 1839 Church building, New York architect Henry C. Dudley (1813-1894) designed the truss roof in 1871 and the chancel and transept in 1885.
 Over his lifetime Dudley designed over 180 churches throughout the southern and eastern states.

 Church interior

 St. James Episcopal Church's oak altar and reredos were carved by Silas McBee, depicting the Nativity, Crucifixion, and Resurrection of Jesus.
 McBee also designed the Bishop's chair and two of the stained glass windows, including The Resurrection of Christ.

 Ecce Homo

 A painting of Christ was found in the captain's cabin of the Fortuna by scavengers when being salvaged.
 The painting turned out to have been done by Spanish artist Francisco Pacheco, and was named Ecce Homo, Latin for Behold the Man.
 The painting was given to St. James Episcopal Church in 1751, and still resides in the church.